 We do not recommend storing bikes with wheels less than 16” in diameter in our racks.
 If you store a bike with smaller wheels, you risk not having the tire come into contact with the two V-shaped cradling points, meaning the fork will rest on the rack before the tire.

 We found some success with placing Velcro straps on the bottom arm to shorten the distance between the 2 points, however the bikes are not as stable, and you would need to strap the wheel to the upper arm of the rack with Velcro as well.

-Hanging a bike in Steadyrack will not cause any damage to your wheels.
+Hanging a bike in a Steadyrack will not cause any damage to your frame, forks or wheels.
 No part of the bike frame touches the rack, only the front tire, which is cradled in the steel arms.

 One of the main features of our design is the fact that it is the most suitable rack for carbon wheels.
 There is less pressure on the bike than riding it and it is certainly better than hooks.
 The wheel is cradled between the two V-shaped cradling points created when the arms are folded down and the tire cushions the wheel and bike.
 There should be absolutely no need to do any maintenance on your rims or wheels if you use a Steadyrack.

 Steadyracks are assembled using a specific tension for the nuts (torque setting = 5nm) that holds the central spine to the top and bottom mounting brackets.
 This setting is designed to give sufficient tension to the pivot to ensure bikes can be loaded on any angle without the rack moving around too much.
 When you remove the 2 plastic caps from the top and bottom, the nuts are exposed.
 You can loosen both nuts to free up the rack more, and equally you can tighten them to lock the rack into position.
 We recommend you maintain them so the racks are stiff but can still be pivoted.